 One of the most tiring things to happen to an individual using a computer is looking for a feature, an app, a file on his computer without success.
-There are many things users search for on their computers other than music, applications, files and videos.
-They will search for as well as bookmarks, web browser history and specific words in documents.
+There are many things users search for on their computers other than music, applications, files, and videos.
+They will search for as well bookmarks, web browser history, and specific words in documents.

 From the introduction, it is evident why Spotlight needs to be rebuilt in the event the index of your Apple Mac and iOS system crashes.
 We have selected a few reasons why you should rebuild your Spotlight as highlighted below.

 - Searches will become tedious and completely impossible without a Spotlight.